dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - I'd like to turn on the Global Data Observatory
 - Start the gdo
 - Turn on the screens
+- I would like to turn on the screens

 ## intent:new_try
 - restart
-- I'd like to restart please
+- I'd like to restart
 - Could you restart ?

-## intent:uniform_background
-- full black
-- I would like black screens
-- Please display black screens
-- I only want black screens
-- I want a black background

 ## intent:clear_space
 - Clear the screens